ScottFeichter/node-essentials-scott/assignments/assignment3-middleware.md

 Let's list all the hokey things you just did.

-1. No validation.
+1. There is no validation.
 You don't know if there was a valid body.
 Hopefully your Postman request did send one.

 2. You stored to memory.
 When you restart the server, the data's gone.
 Your users will not be happy.